The Definitive Guide for Maintaining Moisture in Your Curls

 Trim hair frequently to prevent split ends

-If you have any type of curs, you need to be getting regular trims.
+If you have any type of curls, you need to be getting regular trims.
 Because curly hair’s more likely to be dry, trims help to prevent damage, breakage and reduce tangles.
 Over time the ends of your hair become weaker and spit into two thinner strands - this can then travel up your hair and cause breakage, which leads to thinner-looking hair.

 Trimming also means better moisture retention as it prevents the ends from becoming overly porous, allowing the natural oils to travel down the strands more easily.
 This helps keep your curls more bouncy, manageable and less likely to frizz or tangle.
 Every 8-12 weeks is usually enough to maintain healthy curls and prevent moisture loss.